dhisingara/Flashcards-backend/README.md

 npm run start:dev
 ```

-Open [http://localhost:8080](http://localhost:8080) with your browser to see the application locally.
+You can access the apis via [http://localhost:3333/api](http://localhost:3333/api).

 This application is build using nestjs.

 ## Testing

-We use inbuilt testing suite provided by nestjs.
+We use inbuilt testing framework provided by nestjs.
 Test suites can be run as:

 ```bash